GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 * `value` is a reference to the matrix element value.
 It can be used even for changing the value.
 * `compute` is a reference to boolean.
 If it is set to false, the iteration over the matrix row can be stopped.

-In this example, the matrix element value depends only on the subdiagonal index `localIdx` as we can see on the line 42.
+In this example, the matrix element value depends only on the subdiagonal index `localIdx` (see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices)) as we can see on the line 42.
 The result looks as follows:

 \include MultidiagonalMatrixExample_forRows.out